obmaikano/ba-reng/README.md

 **Botswana Parliament MP Monitor**

 Ba Reng?
-(Setswana: "What did they say?") tracks MP contributions, voting records, and parliamentary activity from public sources.
+(Setswana: "What did they say?") tracks MP contributions, and parliamentary activity from public sources.
 It gives citizens a clear view of who speaks, what they say, and how they vote.

 An open government weekend project.